Connect with others who understand.

 You should seek emergency care for severe or complicated boils, especially with signs of spreading infection.

-• Worsening symptoms or ones that don’t improve with treatment
+• Worsening symptoms or symptoms that don’t improve with treatment

 • Fever above 101 degrees Fahrenheit (38.3 degrees Celsius)

-• Red streaks spreading from the boil, as this may be a sign of infection in the bloodstream known as cellulitis
+• Red streaks extending from the boil, which may be a sign of a skin infection (such as cellulitis) or sepsis (a bloodstream infection)

 • Boils on your face or spine